 During their activity, microbes require an acidic milieu, which is suitably provided through the vagotonic nervous system, dominant during any healing phase.
 The vagotonic nervous system regulates digestion and excretion, which is why acidity levels are naturally elevated during normal nighttime hours.
 The theory that a low pH level causes cancer or any other disease is invalid.
-The exact opposite is in fact the case.
+The exact opposite is, in fact, the case.
 It is the low pH level which provides the ideal environment in which an organ heals.
 However, since the degree of the healing symptoms is always determined by the intensity of the conflict-active phase, an intense healing process can lower the pH level to a serious degree.
 In this instance, the situation must be addressed preferably with natural remedies, including an alkaline-based diet.

-Yet it is important to consider that the discharge produced by fungi and TB-bacteria contains high amounts of protein which is eliminated through the stool, the urine, and other passageways.
+Yet it is important to consider that the discharge produced by fungi and TB bacteria contains high amounts of protein which is eliminated through the stool, the urine, and other passageways.
 Eating foods rich in protein to replenish its loss is therefore also vital during healing.
-A balanced diet, ideally from organic sources, greatly supports the healing process that is already under way.
+A balanced diet, ideally from organic sources, greatly supports the healing process that is already underway.
 However, foods alone cannot heal cancer.
-Given that the cancer is already healing naturally, the concept of "cancer fighting foods" is redundant; it is a contradiction in itself.
+Given that the cancer is already healing naturally, the concept of "cancer-fighting foods" is redundant; it is a contradiction in itself.

 Healing involves many biological processes.
 White blood cells (lymphocytes, macrophages, etc.) and antibodies, all participate in healing.
-Consequently, the so-called “immune system”, envisioned as a defense system against “disease”-causing agents (microbes, cancer cells, toxins), is in reality a support system created to aid a speedy recovery!
+Consequently, the so-called “iimmune system”, envisioned as a defense system against “disease”-causing agents (microbes, cancer cells, toxins), is in reality a support system created to aid a speedy recovery!
 The word “anti”-bodies is meaningless, as there is essentially no “body” to “fight against”.